Jacques Cousteau

 Biography

-In his early twenties, Cousteau suffered a devastating car accident that severely injured his arms.
+Cousteau was born on June 11, 1910, in France.
+As a child, he was curious about how things worked and fascinated by the natural world.
+He later attended the French Naval Academy and originally planned to become a pilot.
+But in his twenties, everything changed when he suffered a devastating car accident that severely injured his arms.
 Doctors doubted he would regain full use of them, but Cousteau refused to let this setback define him.
 He turned to swimming as part of his recovery, which not only restored his strength but deepened his connection to the water.

 Jacques Cousteau didn’t just explore the ocean—he opened it up for the world to see.
 Before his work, most people could only imagine what was beneath the waves.
 Cousteau’s inventions made underwater exploration possible for scientists and adventurers, and his films and TV series made marine life feel real and immediate to millions of viewers.
 He understood that people protect what they love, so he used his storytelling skills to help the world fall in love with the ocean.
 His vision bridged science, technology, and art, proving that exploration is not just about discovery but about responsibility.
 Cousteau’s legacy continues to inspire new generations to explore, protect, and cherish the blue planet that sustains us all.